Tanzu-Solutions-Engineering/spring-cloud-dataflow-samples/batch/README.md

 The projects here contain Spring Batch based applications used to demo [Composed Task](https://dataflow.spring.io/docs/batch-developer-guides/batch/data-flow-composed-task/)

 ## Requirements
-- Docker for Desktop
+- Docker for Desktop - Set Memory >= 8GB and CPU >=4 in Preferences
 - Java 1.8+
-- Maven
+- Maven 3.6+
-- Database tool to query MySQL to verify results.(Make sure to expose MySQL port locally if using docker)
+- Database tool to query MySQL to verify results.

-## Quickstart
+## Setup

 Install Docker for your desktop (engine version 18.09.2 or higher)